 - Writing West Midlands

 All our associates are listed on the left.
 Click on their names to find out more.

-Members of 26 work in all areas of the media and collaborate to raise the profile and value of words in business and everyday life.
-Projects include 26 Exchanges with International PEN, From Here to Here with London Underground, 26 Treasures with the V&A, The Bard & Co with Shakespeare’s Globe, Common Ground funded by the Arts Council, and WORDSTOCK - a word festival held at the Free Word Centre.
+Our projects include 26 Exchanges with International PEN, From Here to Here with London Underground, 26 Treasures with the V&A, The Bard & Co with Shakespeare’s Globe, Common Ground funded by the Arts Council, and Wordstock - a festival of words held each year at the Free Word Centre.